zainkoreshi/zainkoreshi/README.md

 - 📍 I live in Hong Kong!

+- 📆 I will begin my role in Financial Securities at The Hongkong and Shanghai Banking Corporation Limited (HSBC) January 2024 onwards!

 - 👔 I have previously worked for xymbia (a cloud collaboration platform) as a Software Engineering Intern and dHealth (a blockchain for healthcare) as a Product Design Intern.

 - 💻 As far as front-end softwares go, I am proficient in Flutter, HTML, JavaScript, TypeScript, CSS, React.js, Express.js & Figma.